xmos/lib_camera/README.rst

 Summary
 *******

 ``lib_camera`` is a library for controlling cameras using XCORE.AI.
-It provides an API for manipulating cameras, and perofrming Image Singal Processing (ISP) functions.
+It provides an API for manipulating cameras, and performing Image Signal Processing (ISP) functions.

 ********
 Features